Frequently Asked Questions

 Truly, Bhutan is spectacular any time of the year, and your trip will be a great adventure no matter when you decide to visit!

 2. Do I need a passport?
 Do I need a visa for Bhutan?

 Yes, you will a passport to travel to Bhutan and it must have a validity of at least six months beyond your intended stay.

 All visitors traveling to Bhutan are required to obtain a visa, except for Indian nationals holding a valid Indian passport.
 The cost of the visa itself is US$40 per person is collected along with the tour payment.
-Your visa will be issued and stamped in your passport at the point of entry at Paro International Airport or Phuntsholing if by road.
-You cannot obtain your visa prior to your arrival in Bhutan.
+Your visa will be issued and stamped in your passport at the point of entry at Paro International Airport or Phuentsholing if by road.

 3. How can I obtain a visa for Bhutan?
 How long does it take?

 YANA Expeditions, Inc. will handle the visa procedures for you.
-All visas are issued from Thimphu; visas are only issued to tourists booked with a local licensed tour operator.
-The tour operator submits applications for tourist visas.
+All visas are issued from Thimphu.
+YANA will submit applications for tourist visas.
 Visa clearance from Thimphu must be obtained before coming to Bhutan.
-Visa clearance takes at least 14 days to process.
-Air tickets to Bhutan cannot be purchased without visa clearance.
+Visa clearance can be quick but can take up to 5 working days. e-Visa copies will be sent you prior to your departure for Bhutan.
 At your point of entry the visa will be stamped in your passport.

 4. Where do I enter Bhutan?

 You can enter Bhutan via Drukair from the following cities: